 Electricity Electrical energy Electricity distribution businesses (EDB) Publicly or privately owned companies that distribute electricity (generated from a variety of sources and transmitted across the national grid) through the electricity distribution network.
 More than 50 businesses across New Zealand play their part in this process Electricity market A market where generators sell their electricity into a pool, and retailers or purchasers buy electricity for resale or self-consumption.
 There are prescribed rules that set out the structure, price discovery, security, and integrity of the electricity market Electric vehicle (EV) A vehicle whose powertrain includes both a battery (which can be recharged via an external power source) and an electric motor.
-Charging is through either a plug-in charger or stationary or dynamic conductive or inductive power transfer Flexibility The ability of connected residential devices (or networks of devices) to communicate with each other and determine the 'least cost' combination of demand to optimise energy use Flexibility (in electrical systems) The capability of an electricity system to respond to upward or downward changes in the supply-demand balance in a cost-effective manner over a period ranging from a few minutes to several hours Flexibility provider (FP) A service provider that manages electrical energy demand (consumption) or export (generation) on behalf of a group of customers, and offers on-call or planned demand reduction services to the electricity market, grid owner, or networks Frequency Frequency is the rate, in seconds, at which a current changes direction.
+Charging is through either a plug-in charger or stationary or dynamic conductive or inductive power transfer Flexibility The ability of connected residential devices (or networks of devices) to communicate with each other and determine the 'least cost' combination of demand to optimise energy use The conchility of an electricity system to recovered to survey (in electrical systems) or downward changes in the supply-demand balance in a cost-effective manner over a period ranging from a few minutes to several hours Flexibility (in electrical systems) Flexibility provider (FP) a cost-effective manner over a period ranging from a few minutes to several hours A service provider that manages electrical energy demand (consumption) or export (generation) on behalf of a group of customers, and offers on-call or planned demand reduction services to the electricity market, grid owner, or networks Flexibility (in electrical systems) Flexibility provider (FP) Frequency The capability of an electricity system to respond to upward or downward changes in the supply-demand balance in a cost-effective manner over a period ranging from a few minutes to several hours A service provider that manages electrical energy demand (consumption) or export (generation) on behalf of a group of customers, and offers on-call or planned demand reduction services to the electricity market, grid owner, or networks Frequency is the rate, in seconds, at which a current changes direction.
 It is measured in hertz (Hz), an international unit of measure, whereby 1 Hz is equal to one cycle of alternating current (AC) electricity per second.
-For New Zealand, electrical alternating current is delivered at 50 cycles per second (50 Hz) Home energy management system A smart home system consisting of a network of devices that can be controlled via one hub or interface.
-A HEMS can enabling technologies
+For New Zealand, electrical alternating current is delivered at 50 cycles per second (50 Hz)